onap/dcaegen2/docs/sections/sdk/architecture.rst

     * Support for authenticated topics pub/sub
     * Standardized logging

+    From version 1.9.4, as DMaaP is announced as deprecated project, this library uses Kafka directly instead of DMaaP APIs.

 ConfigBindingService Client
 +++++++++++++++++++++++++++
     Thin client wrapper to fetch configuration based on exposed properties during deployment from the file on a configMap/volume or from CBS api if configMap/volume does not exist.
 Provides option to periodically query and capture new configuration changes if any should be returned to application.